 Digital marketing has evolved, and now the stakeholders are pretty mature.
 Extraordinary results are only possible if you stop selling and start educating your potential customers about your product/service.
 Follow the philosophy of being kind and generous when it comes to selling your services.
 Free & valuable content is the best form of Kindness you can give to your customers digitally.

 As a marketing agency owner, here is my vision, which I love to share with my clients.
 I tell them we sell a service, not potatoes.
 When we take you on board, we take care of you, and you become family, Period.
 It’s okay not to charge a client for minor development tasks, campaign changes, or anything that pops up at the client’s end unexpectedly and is out of the scope of the current contract.

 Our relationship with clients has been tremendous, and our retention rate of 99% due to the way we treat our clients.
 Try going the extra mile to ensure that the customer is taken care of, and he will sign you up for life.
 A smart customer knows that loyalty & Kindness is priceless.

 According to research by HubSpot, 85% of the B2B customers will never talk to a salesperson on call before they had done their thorough internet research.
 It is a high level of digital literacy we are living in this era.
 How to deal with such well-informed customers?
 The only way to win customer’s hearts is Kindness.
 It’s a win-win.

-Your Kindness and benevolence with the customer will never make you feel low.
-It is a pride and is expressed through your body language for the rest of your lives.
+Did you realize that If the customer does not buy your product/service even after your kind offer, you still earn the psychic edge over to your next customer for being at a higher moral ground, which is always a victory and creates job satisfaction?
+Your Kindness and benevolence to the customer will never make you feel low.
+It is a pride and expresses itself through your body language for the rest of your lives.